Skyteknikk/NordeaChallengeTerraform/README.md

 This project provisions a Tiered  VM based Scalable Azure Web Application (Compute + Data Tier) provided by SQL Database Provisioned using Terraform.
 The solution emphasizes cost-efficiency, security, and enterprise-grade best practices.
-Since its a single region demo, the deployment has not used features like Azure Front door or CDN, the solution does not implement  high availability in respect of the solution architecture.
+Since its a single region demo, the deployment has not used features like Azure Front door or CDN, the solution does not implement high availability in respect of production solution architecture.
 The solution may also be low on Performance Efficiency if it cannot be scaled

 ### Solution Architecture Diagram